 Camel over ss7 layers:

 The protocol stack with ss7 has layers MTP1, MTP2, MTP3, SCCP, TCAP, and CAP.

 Camel over Sigtran:

-For a Sigtran based camel protocol stack, have layers, SCTP, M3UA, SCCP, TCAP, and CAP.
+For a Sigtran-based camel protocol stack, have layers, SCTP, M3UA, SCCP, TCAP, and CAP.
 Here we have mentioned that m3ua.
 Sigtran may also have SUA, m2pa, or m2ua.
 Based on the Sigtran layer, the type and number of transport layers change.

 What is an Intelligent Network (IN):